MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Error Detection and Recovery

-To increase the reliability of the MAV system, we further explore the detection and recovery technique based on the observations from MAVFI.
-As the conventional redundancy-based hardware protection (e.g. DMR) introduces significant overhead, we propose two software-level low-overhead fault anomaly detection and recovery schemes for MAV.
-The proposed schemes detect anomalous behavior of SDC in the PPC and cease the error propagation before sending the corrupted flight commands to the MAV, thus ensuring MAV's safety.
+We propose two software-level low-overhead anomaly detection and recovery schemes.
+The proposed schemes detect anomalous behavior of the inter-kernel states in the PPC pipeline and cease the error propagation, ensuring UAV's safety.